tak099/tak099/README.md

 - 👋 Hi, I’m @tak099
 - 👀 I’m interested in AI & ML
 - 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on the project with the required Data
+- 💞️ I’m looking to collaborate on the project that required Data
 - 📫 How to reach me by text

 <!---